 Ms. Giardini served as President from 2008-2014, of Weyerhaeuser Company Limited ("Weyerhaeuser"), a Canadian subsidiary of Weyerhaeuser Company, an international forest products company based in Washington U.S.A.
 From 1994 to 2008, she was Canadian Vice-President, General Counsel and Assistant General Counsel for Weyerhaeuser, where she provided strategic advice in areas including environmental, sustainability, transparency and other aspects of sound corporate governance and advised in areas of corporate public reporting, employment, labour, as well as acquisitions and divestitures.
 Ms. Giardini served as Chancellor of Simon Fraser University from 2014-2020 and along with her leadership and professional credentials, brings a wealth of public and private Board and committee experience to Stella-Jones, having previously served on the Boards of Hydro One, including its Health, Safety, Environment & Indigenous Committee (2018-2020) as well as the Board, Governance and Compensation Committees of Nevsun Resources Ltd. (2017-2019), among many others.
-She has written and presented on sustainability, governance and ethics and is an officer of the Order of Canada (2016) and Order of British Columbia (2018).
+She has written and presented on sustainability, governance and ethics, was a member of the bar of British Columbia (1985-2020) and is an officer of the Order of Canada (2016) and Order of British Columbia (2018).